spacemakerai/course-wasm/code_samples/wasm/2.passing-array/readme.md

-# WebAssembly sample 1
+# WebAssembly sample 2

-Initiate a module with and imported function.
+Call a WebAssembly function passing it an array.

 ## Usage